walleeva2018/TestingGit/README.md

 #### clone it to your local Machine just like before
 #### Now you will create a new branch .
 Name the branch b_your_name's_initial .
 You can write ``` git branch b_name ``` to create new branch
 ## You can know more about branch from <a href="https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell">here </a>

+### Now that you have your own branch and own repo, Add a file with your name
+### make it as your profile or CV
+### After that create a PR request to merge it with the main repo
+### Your profile will forever be kept in github

+## N.B In your branch in your fork try practicing every HTML basic , CSS basic and git best practices.
+You can invite friend to feel more realistic of collaborative work.
+Try at least using git pull merge or rebase in your profile making.